 About this program

 On April 24, 2020, Governor Gavin Newsom announced the launch of a first-in-the-nation Great Plates Delivered program, a meal delivery service for California’s older adults.

 The Federal Emergency Management Agency (FEMA) Public Assistance (PA) program has authorized the Great Plates Delivered program through February 6, 2021.

 Great Plates Delivered has two purposes:

-- Help seniors and other adults at high risk from COVID-19 to stay home and stay healthy by delivering three nutritious meals a day, and
+- Help seniors and other adults at high risk from COVID-19 to stay home and stay healthy by delivering three nutritious meals a day

 - Enter your location into 211.org to find local services, such as nutrition, financial, health care, and housing assistance.
-Every community has an Aging and Adult Info Line to connect to aging and adult services: 800-510-2020.
+Every community has an Aging and Adult Info Line to connect to aging and adult services.
+Connect with yours at 800-510-2020.